 This was followed by changes that included the recreational use of all Cannabis products in certain states like Colorado in early 2014.
 This included both CBD and THC-containing extracts.

 Controversy Over the Legal Status of CBD

-There’s a big problem regulators face with the cannabis plant — some of the compounds it produces are powerfully medicinal, while others make users high.
+There’s a big problem regulator face with the cannabis plant — some of the compounds it produces are powerfully medicinal, while others make users high.

-Historically, regulators around the world simply axed the benefits of the cannabis plant to keep the intoxicating parts illegal — but times have changed.
+Historically, regulators worldwide simply axed the benefits of the cannabis plant to keep the intoxicating parts illegal — but times have changed.
 People want access to the numerous health benefits of cannabinoids like CBD.
 After decades of lobbying and protesting, the legal status of cannabis is finally being reevaluated around the world.